 The Chip-Erase instruction clears all bits in the device to FFH.
 A Chip-Erase instruction will be ignored if any of the memory area is protected.
 Prior to any Write operation, the Write-Enable (WREN) instruction must be executed.
-CE# must remain active low for the duration of the Chip-Erase instruction sequence.
-Initiate the Chip-Erase instruction by executing an 8-bit command, 60H or C7H.
+CE# must remain active low for the duration of the Chip-Erase instruction by executing an 8-bit command, 60H or C7H.
 CE# must be driven high before the instruction is executed.
-Poll the Busy bit in the software status register or wait $T{CE}$ for the completion of the internal self-timed Chip-Erase cycle.
+Poll the Busy bit in the software status register or wait T{CE} for the completion of the internal self-timed Chip-Erase cycle.
 See Figure 15 for the Chip-Erase sequence.

-Figure 15: Chip-Erase Sequence
+FIGURE 15: Chip-Erase Sequence